aeternity/AEXs/AEXS/aex-2.md

     _Object_
   - `tx`: unsigned encoded transaction (Datatype: String).
-  - `locked`: List of transaction fields/properties(datatype: String) that MUST be considered by the wallet as locked/unmodifiable.
-This field is OPTIONAL and MAY be used by the aepp.
-If the field is missing then all the transaction fields MUST be considered modifiable.
   - `return`: Boolean (DEFAULT: `false`).
     - `true`: the aepp is indicating that it is expecting a signed transaction back in return and do not want the wallet to perform a transaction broadcast.
     - `false`: the aepp wants the wallet to sign and broadcast the transaction and return only the transaction id.